Battle of Amba Aradam

 The Battle of Amba Aradam (also known as the Battle of Enderta) was fought on the northern front of what was known as the Second Italo-Abyssinian War.
 This battle consisted of attacks and counter-attacks by Italian forces under Marshal of Italy Pietro Badoglio and Ethiopian forces under Ras Mulugeta Yeggazu.
 This battle was primarily fought in the area around Amba Aradam which included most of Enderta Province.

 Background

-On 3 October 1935, General Emilio De Bono advanced into Ethiopia from Eritrea without a declaration of war.
-De Bono had a force of approximately 100,000 Italian soldiers, and 25,000 Eritrean soldiers to advance towards Addis Ababa.
-In December, after a brief period of inactivity and minor setbacks for the Italians, De Bono was replaced by Badoglio.

-Haile Selassie launched the Christmas Offensive late in the year to test Badoglio.
-By mid-January 1936, Badoglio was ready to renew the Italian advance on the Ethiopian capital.
-Badoglio ultimately overwhelmed the armies of ill-armed and uncoordinated Ethiopian warriors with mustard gas, tankettes, and heavy artillery.